 Facts: There are a number of studies that have been published in the Regenerative medicine demonstrating positive results from Stem Cell therapies.
 Evidence is particularly strong in the following two recent studies on treating osteoarthritis with stem cells: Transplantion journal, PubMed.

-Regenerative therapies have now been utilized in clinical practice to treat degenerative knees, hips and shoulders for more than five years and are demonstrating excellent results.
+Regenerative therapies have now been utilised in clinical practice to treat degenerative knees, hips and shoulders for more than five years and are demonstrating excellent results.
 Patients are seeing marked reduction in pain as well as improvement in cartilage quality.
 A variety of well-founded clinical trials have been conducted on stem cell therapy for management and treatment of chronic pain.
 The trials concerning stem cells are widely published online and readily available for all to access.
 The use of stem cells has proven to be both a safe and effective means of treating many conditions.
 These cells allow the body to heal and regenerate in ways that were thought impossible before.
 Stem cell technology provides a natural alternative to the use of drugs and surgeries, which may be more harmful and invasive.

 Regenerative therapy procedures are quickly becoming a first line treatment for chronic pain, degenerative joint disease, providing a minimally invasive option to avoid invasive surgical repair, and other various conditions.
 There are numerous Medica Stem Cell patient testimonials on our website for your review.